 Marketing Budget as a Percentage of Overall Company Budget

 A survey of 427 senior marketers at U.S. for-profit companies (both B2C and B2B firms) collected marketing spend across industries.
-The following percentages reflect the marketing budget of their overall company budget:
+The following percentages reflect how much you should spend on marketing per industry when compared to the overall company budget:

 - Consumer packaged goods: 24%